 and was made man.

-Lewis says this in similar ways in our reading for December 24.
-“In the Christian story God descends and reascends,” he writes.
+“In the Christian story God descends and reascends,” Lewis reminds us.
 “He comes down; down from the heights of absolute being into time and space, down into humanity; further still, if embryologists are right, to recapitulate in the womb ancient and pre-human phases of life; down to the very roots and seabed of Nature He has created.
 But He goes down to come up again and bring the whole ruined world up with Him.”

 Glory to God in the highest.